DB-Vincent/guest-lecture-2/README.md

 ## Step 2: creating replica's for our pod

-Pods on their own are already pretty usefull, but what do you do when you need multiple instances of your application?
+Pods on their own are already pretty useful, but what do you do when you need multiple instances of your application?
 Well, that's when you start to use Deployments or ReplicaSets.
 We'll just be focusing on Deployments as they're the most extensive option of the two.

 A basic Deployment manifest looks a bit like a Pod manifest, just with some additional settings.
 Here, take a look at an example: